 I’ve been wearing my Allbirds Runners off and on since 2018 (read my Allbirds review)—and since that time this start-up shoe brand has exploded in popularity.
 I guess it’s not surprising since they’ve been dubbed “the world’s most comfortable shoes.”

-But there is one area where Allbirds have traditionally come up short — in the rain/snow.
+But there is one area where Allbirds has traditionally come up short—in the rain/snow.

 Well, in late 2019, Allbirds introduced their Mizzle line of water-resistant Runners (low-top) and Runner-Ups (high-top) shoes to give folks an option for wet/winter days.

 I started by dropping by Allbrid’s SoHo location in downtown Manhattan to pick up a pair to test them for myself.

 I ended up buying the Runner-Ups as I like the look of the high-tops better than the low-top runners.